ortelius/emporous-go/docs/design/schema.md

 # Schema

-emporous Schema is the attribute type declaration for a emporous Collection.
-Schema also links application logic to importing emporous Collection.
+Emporous Schema is the attribute type declaration for an Emporous Collection.
+Schema also links application logic to importing Emporous Collection.
 Schema can also be used for things like validating a Collection's links and attribute declarations.

-This document explains emporous Schema and the relationship of a emporous Collection with its imported Schema.
+This document explains Emporous Schema and the relationship of an Emporous Collection with its imported Schema.

 ## Schema Elements